Specimen Identification Guide

 Geodes, Concretions and Dinosaur eggs: Although dinosaur eggs have never been reported from anywhere in the Upstate of SC (or neighboring states), rounded geodes and concretions are abundant in some places.
 Geodes (left image) are typically hollow inside and are sometimes lines with crystals (most often quartz).
 Concretions (middle image) are typically solid and are frequently composed of siderite (iron carbonate) and sandstone.
 The best way to determine if your specimen is a geode or concretion is to break one open with a hammer or cut one open with a wet saw.
 The porous texture of dinosaur eggs (right image; and other types) is quite different and easily recognizable in comparison with geodes and concretions.

-Meteorites versus Industrial slag: Iron meteorites (left) are quite rare and can be very valuable.
+Meteorites versus Industrial slag versus Hematite: Iron meteorites (top) are quite rare and can be very valuable.
 These space rocks are often pitted in a somewhat similar way as a commonly discovered industrial waste product called industrial slag.
-Slag (right) is much lighter per unit volume than iron meteorites and is frequently multicolored (blue, red and purple iridescence).
+Slag (middle) is much lighter per unit volume than iron meteorites and is frequently multicolored (blue, red and purple iridescence).
 Heavy iron meteorites are frequently solid, dark-grey in color.
 Finally, iron meteorites are strongly magnetic and slag is not.
 Fee-based meteorite identification service can be found here: http://meteoritetesting.org.
+Hematite is a common iron oxide mineral found throughout the Upstate.
+Because of its great density and because of its weak magnetic attraction, it is often mistaken for meteoritic material (see the photos above and at the bottom of the page).

 All images are from creative commons or are BCGM specimens.